Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports the combined traceability percentage to plantation level for all its mills as 92%.
-The company also reports individual traceability percentages to plantation level for all its mills.
-One of the company mills- Genting Ayer Item Oil Mill has IP certification.
+The company reports the combined traceability percentage to the plantation level for its 13 mills as 99.77%.
+Additionally, three of the company mills have IP certification.

 • P